 - Application of advanced molecular diagnostic tools in the management of infection

-You will be required to participate in a clinical/basic science research project under faculty supervision and at the end of the research training, will become conversant with basic aspects of clinical or bench research.
+You are required to participate in a clinical or basic science research project under faculty supervision.
+At the end of the research training, you will be conversant with basic aspects of clinical or bench research.
 Additional training in research is available for interested fellows.